bunnymatic/mau/README.md

     rails server # if you're past that

 Point your browser to http://localhost:3000 and you should see the MAU front page.

-To grab some test data, I've put a snapshot of our developer database on Dropbox.
-If you don't already have a link, let me know and I'll share the folder with you.
-It's called `/MAU Developer Database` and in this folder is a bundled database and image set.
-Download the file.
-Then run our database restore task:

-    rake rosie:restore datafile=/the/file/you/just/downloaded/mau_development_blah.tgz

-This should put in place a bunch of images and update your database content.
-Run migrations again to make sure that you're up to date.

-    rake db:migrate

 You might also run this rake task